-The Rock Candy Mountain Run is brought to you by Einmaleins Events.
+The Little Backyard Adventure is brought to you by Einmaleins Events.

 We are Olympia people who love this city, trail running, and bringing people together in the outdoors.

 The only cutoff we're enforcing is for 5 loop racers who should be beginning their 5th loop at 11:30am latest.

 Please see our race information page.

 We will have two aid stations.
 Full aid will be located at the start/finish of each loop.
 A water station will be at the hub in the forest at about the halfway point of the loop.
 Runners will get a chance to see this station twice.